Klipper3d/klipper/docs/FAQ.md

 unique ids (common on boards with a CH340 USB chip) then follow the directions above using the command `ls /dev/serial/by-path/*` instead.

+Note that for some CH34x USB chip, the IDs might be totally identical, thus, no `/dev/serial/by-path/` directoy occured and only single `/dev/serial/by-id/usb-1a86_USB2.0-Serial-if00-port0`.
+In this case, if one of the conflicted boards is for temperory usage, try 'plug&unplug' to identify the `x` of `/dev/ttyUSBx`, then use `/dev/ttyUSBx` instead of `by-id` or `by-path` for the MCUs' serial paths.
+The next step is to comment the serial paths of the MCUs and replace them with the `/dev/ttyUSBx` responsively.
+Don't forget to uncomment the origin paths afterward.

+For ones who do not want to apply the dirty method above, an even dirtier method is to edit the rules in `/lib/udev/rules.d/60-serial.rules`(Debian).
+Ones can google it for more details, **use at your own risk**.

 ## When the micro-controller restarts the device changes to /dev/ttyUSB1

 Follow the directions in the